 Our sleep specialists can help you overcome your sleep disorder and get the rest you need.
-In some cases a physical exam and medical history can reveal what is interfering with your sleep.
-For other people, a sleep study is the best way to uncover the cause is sleeplessness.
+In some cases, a physical exam and medical history can reveal what is interfering with your sleep.
+For other people, a sleep study is the best way to uncover if the cause is sleeplessness.

 Our OhioHealth sleep centers are done in a comfortable, private suite with a television, recliner and private bathroom.
 You'll sleep in a dark, quiet room while your breathing, brain waves and movements are monitored with non-invasive devices.
 We can schedule your appointment for a time that's convenient for you.
 OhioHealth Sleep Services provides overnight and daytime studies at our sleep centers as well as in home options.